qMRLab/qMRLab/README.md

 * If you don't have NODDI installed, download it [here](https://www.nitrc.org/projects/noddi_toolbox/) (signup required), and extract the file in the folder qMRLab/External/.

-* Open MATLAB, got to the qMTLab folder and run `startup`.
+* Open MATLAB, got to the qMRLab folder and run `startup`.

 * To start a qMRLab session, run `qMRILab`.